3 Things Your Eyes Tell the World

 Studies reveal the extent that our eyes really are windows to our souls.

-When Shakespeare wrote that the "eyes are the window to your soul," he didn't have the benefit of scientific studies to draw on.
+When Shakespeare wrote that the eyes are the window to the soul, he didn't have the benefit of scientific studies to draw on.
 Yet centuries later, research supports his statement.
 Our eyes communicate a range of emotions, from discomfort to surprise to joy.
 They also convey other kinds of information outside of our conscious awareness.

 Here are 3 surprising things our eyes say to others when we may not even realize it:

+"I'm concentrating."
 Pupil dilation is a response of our autonomic nervous systems.
-Previous studies have shown that while we are exerting mental effort, our pupil size increases.
-Consider a study in which participants completed a series of math problems of varying difficulty.
-The diameter of their pupil size increased significantly when answering difficult questions, as compared to easier ones.
+Previous studies have shown that while we exert mental effort, our pupil size increases.
+Consider a study in which participants completed a series of math problems of varying difficulty: The diameter of their pupil size increased significantly when answering difficult questions, as compared to easier ones.